 Proverbs 4:23-27 NIV

-The way your treat others is the wellspring of your own heart!
+The way you treat others is the wellspring of your own heart!
 It’s a direct reflection of what’s happening inside of you.
 In the verse above, God gave us clear instructions on how we can live a successful life and not to be ensnared into the traps the enemy sets for us.
 When you are faced with a situation where you feel like you may lose your cool, remember the #LawnChairGuy.
-In this moment, think to yourself: Is it me that needs a check in with my heart because I may be the thing in that moment that needs to change and not the other person.
+In this moment, think to yourself: Is it me?
+Take a moment to check-in with your heart.
+It may be you, in that moment that needs to change and not the other person.

 “A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of.”